neolight9000/Unturned-2.2.5-NetworkAPI/README.md

 # Unturned-2.2.5-NetworkAPI
 multifunctional plugin - API that allows you to create your own add-on plugins to interact through RCON.
-The plugin also has a built-in NetworkChat, with which you can chat over TCP / IP.
+The plugin also has a built-in NetworkChat, with which you can chat over TCP/IP.

 # RCON Side
 This plugin using your RCON addons and any client can invoke them over TCP / IP.
-RCON processes each tcp / ip client asynchronously.
+RCON processes each tcp/ip client asynchronously.
-RCON addons can be made using the UnturnedNetworkAPI.dll library by adding your command to the general list of commands.
+RCON addons can be made using the `UnturnedNetworkAPI.dll` library by adding your command to the general list of commands.
 Example:
 ```csharp
   using UnturnedNetworkAPI.NetworkRCON;